About the portrait

 • Add objects around the figure to tell us about their life and achievements.

-Sculpture variation: who will you put on a pedestal?
+Who will you put on a pedestal?

 Be inspired by the public sculpture of Joseph Pease in Darlington, with its relief panels telling his story, and make a mini portrait on a pedestal of someone you think should be celebrated.

-Use this Art UK activity for more inspiration and instructions.
+Use this Art UK activity for more inspiration and instructions

 Extension activity: mapping history